MobileID-Strong-Authentication/mobileid-client-java/README.md

 the implementation during configuration phase.
 There is also a command-line interface that allows you to play with this client as a tool from your own terminal.

+You can see the list of changes between versions on the [version history page](docs/version-history.md).

 ## Who is this for?

 The library provided by this repository is for all clients that are developing Java-based projects that need secure authentication